bbauska/LFS170x/readme.md

 These rules are predefined by computer code, which is replicated and executed by all network nodes.

-lockchain smart contracts allow for the creation of trustless protocols.
+Lockchain smart contracts allow for the creation of trustless protocols.

 This means that two parties can make commitments via blockchain, without having to know or trust each other.